chenfengxu714/StreamDiffusionV2/README.md

 - [ ] TensorRT support.

 ## Acknowledgements
-This project is inspired by the prior work [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion).
-We build upon the Causal DiT from [CausVid](https://github.com/tianweiy/CausVid) and the rolling KV cache design from [Self-Forcing](https://github.com/guandeh17/Self-Forcing).
-Thanks for their wonderful works.
+StreamDiffusionV2 is inspired by the prior works [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) and [StreamV2V](https://github.com/Jeff-LiangF/streamv2v).
+Our Causal DiT builds upon [CausVid](https://github.com/tianweiy/CausVid), and the rolling KV cache design is inspired by [Self-Forcing](https://github.com/guandeh17/Self-Forcing).

+We are grateful to the team members of [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) for their support.
+We also thank [First Intelligence](https://first-intelligence.com) and [Daydream](https://docs.daydream.live/) team for their great feedback.

 ## Citation